nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 2.1.3 Leave a current page `leave`

-Leave the current page and go back to the parent scope (one level up).
+Leaves the current page and go back to the parent scope (one level up).

 Valid scopes: all.